-b.)
-Wall signs mounted flat against or painted on the rear or side surface of a building shall not exceed ten percent (10%) of the total surface area of the rear or side surface of the building.

-- 603.2 Subdivision Entrance Signs.
-A maximum of two (2) signs shall be permitted at each entrance of a residential subdivision, provided that such signs are a maximum of thirty (30) square feet at any subdivision entrance.
+- 6. The total area of the banner shall not exceed twenty (20) percent of the surface of the wall the banner will be located on. - 7.
+Banners should not exceed forty (40) square feet in size and initial design of the banner will be brought to the Zoning Administrator to ensure the design blends well with the exterior of the building. - 8.
+Banner and hardware affixed to the building cannot protrude past the top or sides of the exterior wall of the building. - 9.
+Banners hung for these purposes must hang vertically from a preapproved location by a zoning official on an exterior wall of the building. - 10.
+Banners must be presented to the zoning official with an official proof thirty (30) days prior to a tourism related event and will be approved by the zoning official at their discretion. - C. Subdivision entrance signs.
+One (1) or two (2) signs shall be permitted at each entrance of a residential subdivision or mobile home park, provided that such signs do not exceed a total of one hundred (100) square feet at any subdivision or mobile home park entrance.
 Provided further that such signs shall have a maximum height of six (6) feet.
-If illuminated, only indirect lighting shall be permitted. - 603.3 Private Directional Signs.
-Signs indicating the location and direction of premises available for or in the process of development, but not erected upon such premises, and having inscribed thereon the name of the owner, developer, builder, or agency, may be erected and maintained, provided: - a.) the size of any such sign is a maximum of six (6) square feet, and a maximum of four (4) four feet in length; - b.) not more than one (1) such sign is erected for each five hundred (500) feet of street frontage. - 603.4 Free-Standing Sign.
-Freestanding signs shall meet Building Code structural provisions and UL (Underwriter's Laboratories) electrical requirements.
+If illuminated, only indirect lighting shall be permitted.
+If such subdivision entrance sign is built into a decorative wall or fence, the maximum copy area requirements will apply and setback requirements shall comply with regulations for fences contained herein. - D. Private directional signs.
+Signs indicating the location and direction of premises available for or in the process of development, but not erected upon such premises, and having inscribed thereon the name of the owner, developer, builder, or agency, may be erected and maintained, provided: - 1.
+The size of any such sign is not in excess of six (6) square feet, nor in excess of four (4) feet in length - 2.
+Not more than one (1) such sign is erected for each five hundred (500) feet of street frontage. - E. Digital signs larger than six (6) square feet shall not be permitted beyond the interior of a building except for signs owned and maintained by municipal, county or state agencies, which contain messages strictly related to the operations of such.